DK-SAINI/odoo_17_public/README.md

 6. **website_category_search_bar**
    - Add New search bar For Only Product category Search.
    - Remove Product Search Bar From Shop Page on website.

+7. **systray_partner_search**
+   - Add New search bar For Partner in Systray.
+   - Using this module you can Quick Search partner from navbar.